-The parking meter may be a single space parking meter. amount of time paid for, thereby not requiring a printer to print out tickets such as commonly used in multi-space parking meter systems.
+The parking meter may be a single space parking meter.
+Preferably, the single space parking meter displays an amount of time paid for, thereby not requiring a printer to print out tickets such as commonly used in multi-space parking meter systems.